-Robbery is a forced theft crime that occurs due to a threat that inspires fear in the victim, that causes the victim to comply with the demands of the aggressor.
-Expect relentless prosecution if you’ve been “accused” of a robbery related theft crime in Houston, TX, expect a relentless prosecution by the Harris County District Attorney’s Office.
+Robbery is a forced theft crime that occurs as a result of a threat that inspires fear in the victim, which causes the victim to comply with the demands of the aggressor.
+If you or a loved one were “accused” of Robbery in Houston, TX, expect a relentless prosecution by the Harris County District Attorney’s Office.

-If you’re charged with robbery you’ll be treated like a violent criminal throughout your entire experience dealing with the case via the criminal justice system.
-In cases when a person is accused of robbery, the presumption of innocence takes a dive, regardless of the reality of how common mistaken identity is in these cases, incompetent crime labs in Houston, and the unreliable nature of eyewitness testimony.
+If you were charged with Robbery, you’ll be treated like a violent criminal throughout your entire experience dealing with the case via the criminal justice system.
+In instances where a person is accused of Robbery, the presumption of innocence takes a dive, regardless of the reality of the commonality of mistaken identity issues with these cases, incompetent crime labs in Houston, and the unreliable nature of eyewitness testimony.

-Attorney Christian Capitaine understands the many problems that surface with robbery investigations, or the lack thereof, and how to effectively defend a person who was accused of robbery or aggravated robbery.
+Attorney Christian Capitaine understands the many problems that surface with robbery investigations, or the lack thereof, and how to effectively defend a person who was accused of Robbery or Aggravated Robbery in Texas.

-Even if you did the crime, and you want to make things right and admit guilt, the Capitaine Law Firm will be able to help you turn over that new leaf, and likely keep you from the snares of maximum sentencing.
+Even if you committed the crime, and you want to make things right (admit guilt), the Capitaine Law Firm will assist you in turning over that new leaf, and likely keep you from the snares of maximum sentencing.

 Penalties: Robbery, Aggravated Robbery Convictions